GenesisEducationKyiv/front-end-school-3-0-RockMasha/ADR/002-migrate-to-typescript.md

-# ADR N: Replace JS with TS
+# ADR 002: migrate to TypeScript

 ## Context